DavidSaffer/fullstack-userauth/README.md

 # Full Stack User Authentication System

 ## Overview
 This project is a full-stack application consisting of a Spring Boot backend and a Next.js frontend.
-The backend provides RESTful APIs for user authentication and authorization, while the frontend offers a user-friendly interface for interacting with these services.
+The backend provides REST APIs for user authentication and authorization, while the frontend offers a user-friendly interface for interacting with these services.

 ## Project Structure
 - `backend/`: Contains the Spring Boot application.